mythril-forge/homebrew-spells/spells/level-1/ceremony.md

 You touch one willing creature and make a DC 20 Wisdom check.
 On a successful check, you shift the target's alignment by one degree in one direction of your choice.

 ### Bless Water
-You touch one flask of clean water and cause it to become *holy water*.
+You touch one gallon clean water and cause it to become *holy water*.
+This is enough liquid to fill eight 16oz flasks.

 ### Coming of Age
 You touch one humanoid who is a young adult.
 For the next 7 days, whenever the target makes an ability check, attack roll, or saving throw, it can roll `1d4` and add the number rolled to the ability check.
 A creature can benefit from this rite only once.